Zoxemik/IslandGeneratorPlugin/README.md

 #include "GeometryScript/MeshVoxelFunctions.h"
 #include "GeometryScript/MeshUVFunctions.h"
 ```
-## Extra if you planning to use pre made spawner
+## Additionally, some information about the spawner

 4. **Add **`NavMeshBoundsVolume`** to your editor**
    - Set Brush Settings so that **NavMesh** covers the entire island and is at the correct height.